Frequently Asked Questions

 What grades do you offer?

-OCS offers programs for students in preschool through 12th grade.
-Our Early Education Center offers preschool, pre-kindergarten 4, and young 5’s programs.
-Our Elementary school is Kindergarten (both half-day and full-day options are available) through 5th grade.
+OCS offers programs for students in Kindergarten through 12th grade.
+We have a Young Fives option for those students who need a year of developmental growth before they enter Kindergarten Our Kindergarten program has both half-day and full-day options.
 Our secondary school includes middle school (grades 6-8) and high school (grades 9-12).

 What curriculum do you use?